mbj/mutant/README.md

 ## Why do I want it?

 Mutant adds to your toolbox: Detection of uncovered semantics in your code.
-Coverage becomes a meaninful metric!
+Coverage becomes a meaningful metric!

 On each detection of uncovered semantics you have the opportunity to: